ecorrea95/SnakeGame/README.md

-# Snake Game built on Javascript
+# Multiplayer Snake Game built on Javascript

 ---

 ## Controls:
-  - Use arrow keys on the keyboard to move the snake
-  - Press esc or space key to pause the game
+  - Player 1: WASD
+  - Player 2: Arrow keys

 ---

+** Version 3.0 **
+- Multiple player game
+- Fixed some bugs
+- Added an info hover to see the controls for each player
+- When both players lose the game, it determines the winner

 ** Version 2.0 **
 - Better display for your score
 - You can not longer go backwards, for example, if you go right you can not go left
 - Added sounds
-- Added Pause game

 ** Version 1.0 **
 - Create the snake